MaterializeInc/materialize/doc/user/sql/types/decimal.md

 Field | Definition
 ------|-----------
 _precision_ | The total number of decimal values to track, e.g., `100` has a precision of 3.
 However, all `decimal` values in Materialize have a precision of 38.
-_scale_ | The total number of fractional decimal values to track, e.g. `.321` has a scale of 3.
+_scale_ | The total number of fractional decimal values to track, e.g. `.321` has a scale of 3. _scale_ cannot exceed the maximum precision.

 ## Details

+- Materialize assumes untyped numeric literals containing decimal points or e-notation are `decimal`.
 - By default, Materialize uses 38 precision and 0 scale, as per the SQL standard.
 - Materialize allows you to set the scale to any value in the set `(0, 38)`; however, the precision cannot be changed from 38.
-- Materialize assumes untyped numeric literals containing decimal points are `decimal`.

 ### Valid casts